SuzieQQ/nes-emulator-suzie-Q/README.md

 to make it work you need to have installed imgui,fmt, sdl2 work only linux system

-mapper support : NROM,CNROM,AXROM
+mapper support : NROM
-mapper bugged : SXROM
+mapper bugged : SXROM, CNROM,AXROM

 APU : not support